Moreholidays December Bacon Day

 When is National Fritters Day?
 This holiday is always observed on December 2

 Before you can begin to celebrate this very important day, you need to know what a “fritter” is.
 Many people do not know, making it all the more fun to eat your first fritter today.
-A fritter is a fried cake or dough with fruit or meats inside.
+A fritter is a fried cake or dough with a variety of food rolled up inside of it. inside.
+The typical fritter is two to three inches long.
+Some are larger., while others are made bite-sized.
 Whatever you do, do not fritter this day away without eating at least one fritter.

 Happy National Fritters Day!